BackupTheBerlios/sotf-svn/node/branches/payable/code/doc/README.protected-content.txt

 registration.
 The corresponding SQL table sotf_user_data has to be changed accordingly.

+Both pages are monolingual, currently Smarty-based localizations are not used there.

 Then you can start it:

 - create groups under Admin/Groups